SSAGESLabs/PySAGES/examples/Advanced_Sampling_Introduction.md

 [Note: the hat "$\hat\ $" indicates that it is a collective variable that explicitly depends on the underlying molecular configuration.
 Without the "$\hat\ $" it usually indicates a scalar, like a target.]

 Examples:
-* center of mass of molecule
+* center of mass of the molecule
 * opening angle of protein
 * magnetization
 * [more common options in PySAGES](https://pysages.readthedocs.io/en/latest/module-pysages-colvars.html)